yigittuncer07/homebak/README.md

 1. Walk your home directory
 2. Exclude folders you don't care about
 3. Copy the rest with timeout protection
-4. Compress everything into a single `.tar.gz` archive
+4. Compress everything into a single `.tar.gz` archive if flag is set